-Everyone has weird dreams – whether we’re falling through the air, being chased through the streets, losing our teeth, or getting sexy with a stranger.
+Everyone has weird dreams – whether we’re falling through the air, being chased through the streets, or losing our teeth.
 And most of us have had the same weird dream more than once.

 What are the most common recurring dreams we have?
 How early in life do those dreams start?
 And how do things like gender, location, or profession impact our nighttime illusions?

 We surveyed over 2,000 people scattered throughout the U.S. and across a variety of industries to find out.
 Here’s what our research revealed.